 from reaching its full potential.
 Less common now in the days of DVD and Internet file sharing (and trade paperbacks

-), where back episodes are available to anyone with the time and money and/or bandwidth.
+), where back episodes are available to anyone with the time, money and/or bandwidth.
 Many networks are also making back episodes of their more popular shows available for viewing online.
 Commitment Anxiety

 can occur as a result of Continuity Lockout

 and Continuity Snarls

 within the work; even with the ease of availability of this material, if the writers make the continuity too impenetrable or convoluted, it can cause people to give up in frustration.

 Networks frequently try to draw new viewers despite this anxiety by using a Recap Episode